Even if you do not use the internet frequently you have probably seen the icon below.

 By following the easy steps below you can quickly and easily group all your internet reading together to allow quick easy access to all new articles.

-Web based RSS readers have the advantage that you can read all your subscriptions on any computer with internet access, also in internet cafés.
+Web based RSS readers have the advantage that you can read all your subscriptions on any computer with internet access, also in internet caf’s.

-I used to use Google Reader but unfortunately on 1 July 2013 Google removed this handy tool from the Internet.
+I used to use Google Reader but unfortunately stopped its development.

 I went for Netvibes